eregon/oz-tmbundle/README.md

 * Basic Grammar of the language
 * Indentation
 * Some Snippets (fun, if, if/else, local … in … end)
+* Compile and execute scripts and output as html or text (⌘R, ⌘⇧R)

 ## Author